Vanilagy/Binarify/ref/reference.md

 ---
 ## Binary.Dynamic
-Used for cases in which the programmer can't predetermine or predict the required datatype/structure.
-This object is passed an associative object of possible Converter objects, each assigned to a specific key.
-Upon encoding, the key of the desired Converter, along with the data structure itself, is then passed to the `.encode` method.
+Used for cases in which the programmer can't predetermine or predict the required datatype/structure or where varying types are expected.
+All possible datatypes have to be predefined and named.
 ### Instanciation syntax:
 ```javascript
 new Binary.Dynamic(pairs)
 ```
 *Arguments:*<br>
-- `pairs` - An associative object where every key points to a Converter object.
+- `pairs` - An associative object, where every key points to a Converter object.
 ### Encoding syntax:
 ```javascript
 Converter.encode({key: desiredKey, value: dataToEncode});